 Undefined values are marked by missing codes that differ for various file formats.
-Cohiba detects and handles missing codes automatically.
-For ASCII output files, Cohiba uses the missing code -99999.0 for depths and coordinates and -999.0 for log values.
+COHIBA detects and handles missing codes automatically.
+For ASCII output files, COHIBA uses the missing code -99999.0 for depths and coordinates and -999.0 for log values.

 Figure 6.2.
 Output directory structure.
-Surface and Well will be replaced by relevant surface and well names.
+Surface and Well will be replaced by specified surface and well names.